The Nightmap logo

 Looking across all three competitions as a single dataset reveals several consistent patterns that are highly relevant when planning Milky Way sessions with The Nightmap.

 Capture the Atlas entries lean heavily into high-resolution, carefully stitched panoramas with dramatic landscapes from around the world.
-14 mm and 20 mm focal lengths dominate, often on Sony A7-series bodies and premium wide-angle primes.
-Many winning images use tracked skies blended with either twilight or long-exposure foregrounds to keep noise low and dynamic range high.
+The 2026 list adds a noticeable cluster of 16 mm, 20 mm, 28 mm, 35 mm and 40 mm compositions, reinforcing the shift from pure ultra-wide arches toward more deliberate framing.
+Many images use tracked skies blended with either twilight, long-exposure or focus-stacked foregrounds to keep noise low and dynamic range high.

 Sky-Watcher Australia’s Astrophotographer of the Year is a prize-based competition open to photographers from Australia and New Zealand, with an international open category.
 It is typically free to enter, with entry windows running over the southern summer (for example, late December to the end of March in the 2024 awards).
 Winners share in a substantial gear prize pool, with category winners and an overall “Astrophotographer of the Year” title.
 Full details and entry forms are published on the Sky-Watcher Australia site: Sky-Watcher Australia – Astrophotographer of the Year .